-It only takes one commercial laying facility to be faced with the need of mass disposal to initiate a hunt for answers, but Dr. Paul Patterson, Professor of Poultry Science and Extension Specialist at Penn State University, and his team are working hard behind the scene to provide a solution fit for the masses.
+It only takes one commercial egg laying facility to be faced with the need for mass disposal to initiate a hunt for answers, but Dr. Paul Patterson, Professor of Poultry Science and Extension Specialist at Penn State University, and his team are working hard behind the scenes to provide a solution fit for the industry before it is needed by the masses.

 The project is called "Ensiling Poultry Carcasses For Biosecure Preservation and Virus Destruction" and it is based on trying to meet guidelines in the United State Department of Agriculture's Foreign Animal Disease Preparedness & Response Plan, which indicates that should euthanasia exceed disposal that storage should:

 The results have been positive.
 There has been a rapid and sustained drop in pH, which makes it hard for organisms to survive.
 The bacteria samples proved the effectiveness of the pH drop as Coliforms were eliminated by day seven in the feed and sugar trial and by day fourteen on the feed only trial.
-Additionally, virus isolation samples were all Newcastle negative showing this approach may not be effective only for bacteria but also for viruses.
+Additionally, virus isolation samples were all Newcastle negative showing this approach may be effective for killing not only bacteria, but also for viruses.

 Patterson's co-investigators on the project included Mike Hulet, Lisa Kitto and Amy Mayer in Penn State’s Department of Animal Science and Patricia Dunn, Huaguang Lu and Subhashine Kariyawasam of in the Department of Veterinary and Biomedical Sciences.